corda/corda-runtime-os/wiki/Manual-Approval.md

 # Pre-authentication of registration requests

 The network operator can decide to pre-authenticate registering members, which will allow the registering member to by-pass any approval rules that have been defined for the group as described previously.
 Authentication is done outside of Corda using any criteria the network operator chooses.
-Once the network operator is finished their authentication process, they can generate a one-time-use pre-authentication token, also known as a pre-auth token, specific to the member that has been authenticated.
+Once the network operator has finished their authentication process, they can generate a one-time-use pre-authentication token, also known as a pre-auth token, specific to the member that has been authenticated.

 Corda has a set of REST APIs available for managing these pre-auth tokens.
 Through these APIs, tokens can be created, revoked, and viewed.
 When viewing a token, it is possible to see the token ID, the X.500 name of the member the token is assigned to, optionally a time and date when the token expires, the token status, and additional information provided by the MGM when creating or revoking the token.